sousk/Riddle.js/README.md

 -------

 * to do all for you
-* willing to take you to library lock-in
+* willing to kick you to library lock-in
 * for people who like to dream eternally in comfortable DSL